 Entry-level housekeeping positions usually require only a high school diploma, basic math skills and the ability to follow instructions.
 Most employers provide on-the-job training, which includes effective cleaning techniques, choosing the correct cleaning agents, operating vacuums and floor buffers, repairing minor electrical and plumbing problems, adhering to health and safety regulations and demonstrating good customer service skills.
 Hospital housekeepers require neither state licensure nor certification to gain employment.

 Experienced hospital housekeepers can be promoted to housekeeping managers, also known as executive housekeepers.
 Some employers require managers to obtain certification before filling the position.
 The International Executive Housekeepers Association (IEHA) awards the Certified Executive Housekeeper (CEH) credential to managers with a high school diploma.
 They also offer the Registered Executive Housekeeper (REH) credential to managers who have earned a bachelor's degree from an accredited college or university.
 Both credentials are earned by completing IEHA courses and passing exams.
 Those who pass must renew their certifications every three years either by examination or by completing a specified amount of continuing education units.

 Career Outlook and Salary Info

-As reported by the U.S. Bureau of Labor Statistics (BLS), employment of maids and housekeeping cleaners, including hospital housekeepers, was predicted to increase 13% during the period of 2012-2022.
-The BLS also indicates that most of these new jobs will be in the health care industry.
-As of 2013, maids and housekeeping cleaners earned an average annual salary of $24,880 working in general medical and surgical hospitals, per the BLS.
+As reported by the U.S. Bureau of Labor Statistics (BLS), employment of maids and housekeeping cleaners, including hospital housekeepers, was predicted to increase 8% during the period of 2014-2024.
+As of 2015, maids and housekeeping cleaners earned an average annual salary of $25,750 working in general medical and surgical hospitals, per the BLS.